Israel hails U.S. alliance after Lieberman suggests new path

 The Israeli leader, calling for a dismantling of Iran's nuclear enrichment capabilities, says any agreement to ease sanctions against Iran in return for only curbs on its activities would still enable Tehran to build an atomic bomb.

-Iran says its nuclear energy programme is completely peaceful.
+Iran says its nuclear energy program is completely peaceful.
 Israel, Iran's arch-enemy, is widely thought to have the Middle East's only nuclear weaponry.

 BACK SEAT